 Professor of French Linguistics and Language Change

 Mari Jones is Professor of French Linguistics and Language Change at the University of Cambridge's French Section (based in the Faculty of Modern and Medieval Languages).
 At Peterhouse, Professor Jones is a Fellow in Modern and Medieval Languages and a Tutor.

 Professor Jones is interested in all aspects of language variation and change, including language obsolescence and revitalisation, language contact, dialectology, and standardisation.
 Her research has focused particularly on Welsh, Breton and, currently, the Norman spoken in the Channel Islands and on Mainland Normandy.
 Her graduate teaching focuses on Language endangerment, Language variation and change and Dialectology, both within the context of French and of other languages.
 She is currently supervising doctoral work on Louisiana Creole.
 Professor Jones was awarded the 2016 Vice-Chancellor's Impact Award for the School of Arts and Humanities for her work in support of the revitalisation of the Norman of the Channel Islands.

 Major publications include the following books: Variation and Change in Mainland and Insular Norman (Brill, 2015); The Guernsey Norman French Translations of Thomas Martin: A Linguistic Study of an Unpublished Archive (Peeters, 2008); Exploring Language Change (Routledge, 2005); Jèrriais: Jersey's Native Tongue (Don Balleine, 2003); Jersey Norman French: A Linguistic Study of an Obsolescent Dialect (Blackwell, 2001); Language Obsolescence and Revitalization (Oxford University Press, 1998) and La Langue bretonne aujourd'hui à Plougastel-Daoulas (Brud Nevez, 1998).
-She is also editor of Creating Orthographies for Endangered Languages (Cambridge University Press, 2017); Policy and Planning for Endangered Languages (Cambridge University Press, 2015); Endangered Languages and New Technologies (Cambridge University Press, 2014); Keeping Languages Alive (Cambridge University Press, 2013); Language and Social Structure in Urban France (Legenda, 2013); Les Langues Normandes: Pluralité, Normes, Représentations (L'Harmattan, 2009); The French Language and Questions of Identity (Legenda, 2007) and Language Change: The Interplay of Internal, External and Extra-linguistic Factors (Mouton de Gruyter, 2002).
+Professor Jones is also editor of many academic volumes, including Creating Orthographies for Endangered Languages (Cambridge University Press, 2017); Policy and Planning for Endangered Languages (Cambridge University Press, 2015); Endangered Languages and New Technologies (Cambridge University Press, 2014); Keeping Languages Alive (Cambridge University Press, 2013); Language and Social Structure in Urban France (Legenda, 2013); Les Langues Normandes: Pluralité, Normes, Représentations (L'Harmattan, 2009); The French Language and Questions of Identity (Legenda, 2007) and Language Change: The Interplay of Internal, External and Extra-linguistic Factors (Mouton de Gruyter, 2002).

 Recent research projects have included directing an international research network funded by the AHRC on language and social structure in urban France and major collaborations with the University of Caen: "Patrimoine Linguistique en Normandie".